 You should first enter the Number of Original Book Pages in the first control.
 Then set the Number of Pages To Delete/Insert/Move.
 Then enter The Relative Page Number.
 The Relative Page Number is simply a page number related to where the change operation will take place.
 When inserting Before the Relative Page, the page before the relative page will be the last page number that won't change.
-When inserting After the Relative Page will be the last page number that won't change.
-When deleting pages, the relative page will be the last page number that won't change.
+When inserting After the Relative Page, the relative page will be the last page number that won't change.
 When deleting pages, the relative page will be the first page that gets deleted.
 When moving pages, The Relative Page Number is the first page in the existing set of consecutive pages to be moved.